 - Research Conference (weekly)

 - Continuing Education Seminars

 Policies and Procedures for Resident Evaluation

 Residents will be evaluated in accordance with the requirements of the Blood Banking/Transfusion Medicine Review Committee, American Board of Pathology requirements, and ACGME Institutional Requirements.
 Evaluation of residents will be completed electronically and maintained in personnel files in the department.
 Residents may review their files and append comments to evaluations.
 Residents may not remove evaluations from the file, copy evaluations, or alter evaluations.

 Residents are evaluated on a quarterly basis.
-The evaluators are the Blood Bank Director, Associate/Assistant Director, American Red Cross Physicians, and supervisory personnel at all institutions.
-Evaluation methods are based on ACGME Core Competencies and include faculty observation, patient work up, interaction with nursing, house and medical staff, and presentations.
+The evaluators are the Transfusion Medicine Director, Associate/Assistant Director, American Red Cross Physicians, and supervisory personnel at all institutions.
+Evaluation methods are based on ACGME Core Competencies and Blood Banking/Transfusion Medicine milestones.
+They include faculty observation, patient work up, interaction with nursing, house and medical staff, and presentations.
 Residents are also evaluated in technical competence, clinical competence, and professional characteristics.